Brentwood City Of - 5-022.15 SAN JOAQUIN VALLEY - TRACY

 The proposed basin modification would align historical and current planning and management efforts with SGMA.
 The new subbasin boundaries would be effectively integrated to existing AB3030, IRWMP, CASGEM plan areas.
 The local agencies that have historically coordinated these and other activities, also intend to enter into an MOU for the creation of a GSA that covers the proposed new subbasin.
 Cooperation among east Contra Costa County agencies has been a factor in development of a hydrogeologic conceptualization and a monitoring program to detect undesirable results if they should arise.
 Consistent with the Medium Priority ranking of the greater Tracy Subbasin, sustainable groundwater management presently exists within the proposed new subbasin.
 Hydrographs for representative wells show stable conditions in key areas of the east Conrta Costa County area.
 A table showing existing and future projected groundwater use is a planning component for GSP development, which is tied to current water level monitoring.

+Due to hydrogeologic variations across the Tracy Subbasin (see K.2.), there are no expected constraints on sustainability posed by the modification in the balance of the subbasin.
+The following explains why the modification does not affect sustainable management in other adjoining subbasins: North: This boundary is unchanged.
+West: This boundary is uncharged and there is no subbasin in the Coast Ranges adjoining the proposed new subbasin.
+East: The boundary shift from San Joaquin River to Old River (i.e., to the Contra Costa-San Joaquin county border) is across the Delta islands where groundwater occurrence and availability is restricted (see K.2.).
 South: This boundary is shifted north from the Stanislaus County line to Alameda County line.
 Within this shift is the Tracy area, which is hydrogeologically distinct from east Contra Costa County with little to no groundwater use between (e.g., Clifton Forebay area).
 The southern portion of the Tracy Subbasin adjoins the Delta-Mendota Subbasin, which is known to be hydraulically connected.
 There is no history of joint water resource planning or integration that would be affected by the proposed southern boundary shift.
 The San Luis & Delta-Mendota Water Authority has members in both subbasins, including the City of Tracy, and has indicated support for the proposed basin modification.

 In 1999, members of the East Contra Costa Water Management Association commissioned a study of local groundwater conditions that led to increased awareness of the need to monitor groundwater levels in the region due to lack of systematic programs.
 The same local agencies cooperated in Diablo Water District?s 2007 AB3030 Groundwater Management Plan preparation that identified the need for groundwater level monitoring and reporting.
 In 2011, Diablo Water District produced a groundwater monitoring report to update information compiled in the 2007 GWMP.
 Wells of major groundwater users are part of the 2014 CASGEM plan that covers the entire proposed basin modification area.
 As part of the region?s IRWMP Update 2013, the cooperating agencies identified data gaps to address a determination of safe yield for the east Contra Costa area.